Chemo Experts, the easiest way to learn about cancer treatment+ChemoExperts Affiliate

 What are the most important things to know about magnesium citrate?

-• To reduce the chance of having loose stools and cramping, your Doctor or Pharmacist may advise that you take small sips of magnesium citrate over the course of several hours until the full recommend dose is taken
+• To reduce the chance of having loose stools and cramping, your doctor or pharmacist may advise that you take small sips of magnesium citrate over the course of several hours until the full recommended dose is taken.

-• To help improve taste, chill magnesium citrate in the refirgerator prior to drinking
+• To help improve taste, chill magnesium citrate in the refrigerator prior to drinking.

 Patient Assistance & Co-payment Coverage